 Buriti Oil Recommended Usage

-Buriti Oil, unlike Bakuchiol Oil, can be used on it’s own, but like Bakuchiol Oil we recommend blending it with other excellent quality base oils at a maximum 20% – 30% concentration.
+Buriti Oil, unlike Bakuchiol Oil, can be used on its own, but like Bakuchiol Oil we recommend blending it with other excellent quality carrier oils at a maximum 20% – 30% concentration.

 Research has shown that even small amounts of Buriti Oil have achieved visible benefits to skin.